List of school divisions in Virginia

 This is a complete list of school divisions in the U.S. state of Virginia, organized by the regions into which the Virginia Department of Education groups them.

 About school divisions

 Virginia's public K-12 schools are neither operated directly by the state government nor by special districts.
 Instead, most are organized as political subdivisions known as "school divisions" which are similar to school districts in some other states.

+The only independent government school district under Virginia law is the Eastern Virginia Medical College.
+All of the K-12 school districts are classified as dependent public school systems by the U.S. Census Bureau.
 Each public school division is associated with one or more of the counties, independent cities and incorporated towns in Virginia, with major portions of their funding (and in many instances other services) provided through those local entities.

 Each school division is overseen by a school board, whose members are either appointed by the elected officials of the participating local entities or by public elections.
 A Superintendent of Schools (Division Superintendent) is customarily the highest-ranking employee of a school division.

 All listings are for city or county school divisions, except: